All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 Adrenal disorders occur when your adrenal glands don’t make enough – or produce too much – of hormones like adrenaline, cortisol, aldosterone (regulates blood pressure) and others.

 People who develop Addison’s disease often have family histories of autoimmune disorders like type 1 diabetes or thyroid diseases.
 A family history of autoimmune illnesses can be a factor, but Addison’s disease is rare.

 Adrenal fatigue isn’t recognized as a medical condition.
 It’s a term describing the belief that chronic stress affects the adrenal glands’ function and ability to produce cortisol.
 But no medical evidence exists to support these effects on the adrenals.

 Talk with your Mercy provider if you’re having symptoms like fatigue, body aches, sleep disturbances, nervousness or weight changes.
 Your provider can help determine whether a medical condition is causing your symptoms.

 Your Mercy endocrinologist will discuss treatment options and help you decide what’s right for you.

-Mercy has adrenal disorder specialists across most of our communities.
+Mercy has specialists for all adrenal disorders across most of our communities.